pablojosecodes/Sanderson-Advice-CLI/README.md

 # Sanderson-Advice-CLI
 CLI tool to get writing advice from Brandon Sanderson's lectures (may add more resources, but [Sanderson's lectures](https://www.youtube.com/watch?v=0cf-qdZ7GbA&list=PLSH_xM-KC3Zv-79sVZTTj-YA6IAqh8qeQ) are such a fantastic resource.
+I decided not to use a vector database or cloud hosting for this little project because I want it to be more accessible to authors / have no interest in monetizing it.

 # Example Output